Skip to main content

 DomainSource ASource BWinner

-InstructionsDynamic config.instructionsinstructions.mdDynamic config.instructions
+InstructionsDynamic config.instructionsinstructions.ts or instructions.mdDynamic config.instructions

 Toolsconfig.toolstools/Both merge; config.tools wins on key collisions